bluebonnet-data/bbd/README.md

 If we have Addresses from VAN or another source that we want to map, we can use the geocoder submodule to get the Latitude, Longitude pair for each address.

 Data exported to VAN will usually be in a tab-separated value text file containing columns with address components.
-As such, `geocoder.GeocodeLocations` can take in a DataFrame or list of dict's with address components.
-Also, `geocoder.GeocodeLocations` will accept lists of string addresses, but it will perform less effectively than using address components.
+As such, `geocoder.LocationsGeocoder` can take in a DataFrame or list of dict's with address components.
+Also, `geocoder.LocationsGeocoder` will accept lists of string addresses, but it will perform less effectively than using address components.

 ```python
 >>> from bbd import geocoder